Common Challenges in SaaS Management and How to Overcome Them

 The Challenge:

-Relying too heavily on a single SaaS vendor can lead to vendor lock-in, making it difficult to switch providers or adapt to changing business needs.
+Relying heavily on a single SaaS vendor can create dependency, making it difficult to switch providers or negotiate better terms.

 How to Overcome It: